Reasons to Garden

 Everything You Need

 The initial startup of a garden is when you’re going to need to make the biggest investment.
 Depending on the style of garden you choose to create, there will be a few staple items.
 Tools, containers, compost, and soil are all found at garden supply stores.
-Seeds, the most important and necessary ingredient, can be found at seed libraries or exchanges.
+Seeds, the most important and necessary ingredient, can be found at seed exchanges.
 To find plants, (and usually seeds, tools, and soil) a nursery will be the best bet.

 Planting and Harvesting